ChristianChiarulli/Altech-Freedom-Checklist/README.md

 Must at bare minimum be coreboot
 Ideally Libreboot

-- Old Thinkpad (If you're a boomer)
+- Old Thinkpad (X220 and X220 Tablet is the best)
 - System76 (core booted versions)
 - Purism (why is the shift key on the right so small)
-- PinebookPro (Best cheap laptop I've seen)
+- PinebookPro
+- Chromebook (Corebook with mrchromebox and you get a rugged laptop for $60)

 ## Video/Streaming Platforms